 Exercising while pregnant has multiple benefits to both you and the baby!
-It can prevent potentially serious complications, such as high blood pressure that can lead to preeclampsia; it can help decrease stress and help you sleep better.
-In addition, it will allow you to maintain a healthy weight gain.
-Exercise during pregnancy may also prevent some of the aches and pains associated with carrying extra weight, such as back pain and stiff muscles.
+It can decrease the risk of potentially serious complications, such as high blood pressure that can lead to preeclampsia, relieve constipation, reducestress, and improve sleep. .
+Exercise during pregnancy may also allow you to maintain a healthy weight and prevent some of the aches and pains associated with pregnancy, such as back pain and stiff muscles.

 However, pregnancy is a different experience for each individual, so it is best to approach your exercise program with care and attention to both form and function.
-You should always discuss your exercise plans with your health professional, even if you were working out pre-pregnancy.
-In most cases, it is ok and recommended to carry on with light workouts such as walking and yoga throughout your third trimester of pregnancy.
+You should always discuss your exercise plans with your healthcare provider, even if you were working out pre-pregnancy.
+In most cases, it is recommended to carry on with light workouts such as walking and yoga throughout your third trimester of pregnancy.

-It is common for women in the final months to feel short of breath, especially when exercising.
-Awkwardness, leg cramps, and pelvic aching can all hinder your ability to exercise as fully as you once did.
+It is common for women towards the end of pregnancy to feel short of breath, especially when exercising.
+Awkwardness, leg cramps, and pelvic aching can all hinder your ability to exercise as you once did.
 Be mindful of your body’s abilities and rest when needed.
-When doing floor exercises, rise gradually from the floor to avoid dizziness and avoid laying flat on your back during the third trimester.
+When doing floor exercises, rise gradually from the floor to avoid dizziness and avoid lying flat on your back during the third trimester.